Self-care. What many Christian women hear when I say this word is “self-indulgence” or just plain “selfishness.”

 - Push back on the negative self-talk: e.g. from Patrick Fleming (small adaptation by me), at the end of any negative thought about yourself add "and I'm a magnificent person of eternal beauty and infinite value."
 God says its so... it must be so.

 - Seek out hope: Need to know that women do make it through this horrible place to a better life?
-Watch the final instalment of Compassion: Overcoming (below).
+Consider joinging in the upcoming Braveful Summit, in which I and many of my colleagues will be speaking about life after betrayal trauma and/or watch the final instalment of Compassion: Overcoming (below).

 Next week: Self-Care continued.